bolt12/LogAdventures/README.lagda.md

 ```

 Defining $\log_2$ function on natural numbers.
-This function does no lose information.
+This function does not lose information.

 ```agda
   log₂ : ∀ a .⦃ _ : NonZero a ⦄ → LogMod 2 a